 Anyways, doing a segment on the Today Show had always been a dream of mine.
 I’ve been watching the show for years – first with my mom, then on my own – so I was super excited about this opportunity… but also crazy nervous.
 Live TV to a large audience can be pretty intimidating, and I really, really, really did not want to accidentally star in a “girl passes out on camera” viral video.
 Yikes!
-Thankfully, everything went well and there was no resuscitation necessary.
-Phew!
-Here’s the clip:
+Thankfully, I survived the whole thing standing up. 🎉 Here’s the clip:

 I met Kathie Lee and Hoda for the first time in the commercial break before our segment, and they were both super warm and welcoming to me and to Sonny, who was also in the studio behind the cameras.
 It’s amazing how quickly their warm greeting calmed my nerves.
 I was so incredibly grateful for that.